 ABOUT THE AUTHOR

 The first thing I can say about my writing history is that I never intended to be a writer.
 I went to college to become an accountant, and I wish there was a punchline to follow that statement.
-I made it through half the curriculum before caving to boredom and switching to Computer Science (no offense to the ledger jockeys).
+I made it through half of the curriculum before caving to boredom and switching to Computer Science (no offense to the ledger jockeys).
 Thankfully, all of my accounting classes counted as elective credit, so it wasn’t a giant waste of time.
+I graduated with a tech dregree and hit the ground running.

-When I decided to write fiction, I already had the basic tools.
-I still needed to learn hooks, structure, provocation, etc. You know, the things that make fiction interesting.
+When I decided to write fiction, I had already learned the basics.
+I still needed to learn hooks, structure, provocation, etc. You know, the things that make stories interesting.
 The first draft of my debut novel Transient actually read pretty well as a thesis on vampire biology, but the story lacked pacing and plot.
 It sucked, in other words, which kind of defeated the purpose.

 That’s when my authorship began to take shape.
-I studied the craft, read constantly, and devoured every pro tip I could find.
+I studied the craft, read constantly, and devoured every tip I could find.
 The most exciting moment came when I was reading a book and could actually critique it.
 “This writing sucks and I understand why it sucks.”
 (I was reading my own book, but that’s beside the point.)
 I had gained the insight I needed to write decent fiction.
-I was by no means at a Douglas Adams level, but I finally had momentum and I’ve ridden it ever since.
+I still had a ways to go, but I finally had momentum and I have ridden it ever since.

 That’s what writing is to me, a never-ending battle of brain-melting masochism.
-It’s a skill you never truly master, which I find endlessly appealing.
-I enjoy learning new skills and writing offers a bottomless pit of improvement.
-My appetite shows no signs of abating, so I hope to continue this journey for many years to come.
-Few things are more rewarding than a happy reader, so I promise to keep writing if you keep reading.
+It’s a skill you never truly master, which I find endlessly appealing, so I hope to continue this nutty adventure for many years to come.
+After all, few things are more rewarding than a happy reader.

 Your FREE eBook awaits!